wyattbenno777/party_cli/README.md

 ## Technical Details

-This client uses zkEngine with:
+This client uses zkEngine:
-- Bn256 IPA-based engine for cryptographic operations
+- It is powered by folding scheme variants of KST22 (https://eprint.iacr.org/2021/370).
-- Spartan SNARK for proof generation
+- It can generate succint proofs that can be verified on EVM blockchains.
-- Dual-mode execution for efficient verification
+- It can work on various device sizes due to low memory usage.

 ## Contributing